lensesio/fast-data-dev/README.md

 Since the plaintext port is also available, you can test both and find out which is faster and by how much. ;)

-### Advanced Connector settings

-#### HDFS Connector

-HDFS connector currently is incompatible with the HBase connector due to classpath shadowing.
-To make HDFS connector work, disable the HBase connector using the `DISABLE` environment variable:

-    docker run --rm -it --net=host \
-               -e DISABLE=hbase \
-               landoop/fast-data-dev

-#### Disable Connectors

-If one or more connectors create issues for you, you can disable them on startup using the `DISABLE` environment variable.
-It takes a comma separated list of connector names you want to disable:

-    docker run --rm -it --net=host \
-               -e DISABLE=elastic,hbase \
-               landoop/fast-data-dev

-#### HBase Connector

-Due to some issues with dependencies, the ElasticSearch connector and the HBase connector cannot coexist.
-Whilst both are available, HBase won't work.
-We do provide the `PREFER_HBASE` environment variable which will remove ElasticSearch (and the Twitter connector) to let HBase work:

-    docker run --rm -it --net=host \
-               -e PREFER_HBASE=true \
-               landoop/fast-data-dev

-### FAQ

-- Landoop's Fast Data Web UI tools and integration test requires a few seconds till they fully work.

-  That is because the services (Schema Registry and kafka REST Proxy) have to start and initialize before the UIs can read data.
-- When you start the container, Schema Registry and REST Proxy fail.

-  This happens because the Broker isn't up yet.
-It is normal.
-Supervisord will make sure they will work automatically once the Broker starts.
-- What resources does this container need?

-  An idle, fresh container will need about 1.5GiB of RAM.
-As at least 4 JVM applications will be working in it, your mileage will vary.
-In our experience Kafka Connect usually requires a lot of memory.
-It's heap size is set by default to 1GiB but you'll might need more than that.
-- Fast-data-dev does not start properly, broker fails with:
-  > [2016-08-23 15:54:36,772] FATAL [Kafka Server 0], Fatal error during
-  > KafkaServer startup.
-Prepare to shutdown (kafka.server.KafkaServer)
-  > java.net.UnknownHostException: [HOSTNAME]: [HOSTNAME]: unknown error

-  JVM based apps tend to be a bit sensitive to hostname issues.
-  Either run the image without `--net=host` and expose all ports (2181, 3030, 8081, 8082, 8083, 9092) to the same port at the host, or better yet make sure your hostname resolve to the localhost address (127.0.0.1).
-Usually to achieve this, you need to add your hostname (case sensitive) at `/etc/hosts` as the first name after 127.0.0.1.
-E.g:

-      127.0.0.1 MyHost localhost

-### Detailed configuration options

-#### Web Only Mode

-This is a special mode only for Linux hosts, where *only* Landoop's Web UIs are started and kafka services are expected to be running on the local machine.
-It must be run with `--net=host` flag, thus the Linux only
-requisite:

-    docker run --rm -it --net=host \
-               -e WEB_ONLY=true \
-               landoop/fast-data-dev

-This is useful if you already have a cluster with Confluent's distribution installed and want just the additional Landoop Fast Data web UI.

 #### Connect Heap Size